The Salty Zebra

 Prime Angus • Akaushi Wagyu Beef

 Family-owned, vertically integrated beef operation raising Angus and Akaushi Wagyu — one of only four Japanese Wagyu breeds.
 They grow their own feed, process at their own USDA facility, and never use antibiotics or added hormones.
-Their 10oz prime strip is the centerpiece of our Steak Au Poivre.
+Their 6oz Wagyu Coulotte is the centerpiece of our Wagyu Coulotte plate.

 La Belle Farms